-Independence training and confirmations

-PwC CEE provides all Partners and practice staff with annual and on-going training in independence matters.
-Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services].
-Partners and staff receive computer-based training on firm's independence policy and related topics.
-Additionally, face-to-face training is delivered to members of the practise on an as-needed basis by CEE's independence specialists and risk and quality teams.

-All Partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the firm's independence policy, including their own personal independence.
-In addition, all Partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
-These annual confirmations are supplemented by engagement level confirmations for all people working on audit engagements.
+Independence training and confirmations PwC Indonesia provides all partners and practice staff with annual or on-going training in independence matters.
+Training typically focuses on changes in policy or external regulation, provision of services, and milestone training relevant to a change in position or role.
+Partners and staff receive training on PwC Indonesia's independence policy and related topics.
+Additionally, face-to-face training is delivered to the practice on an as-needed basis by our independence specialists.
+All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the PwC firm's independence policy, including their own personal independence.
+In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
+These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations for assurance engagements.

-Independence monitoring and disciplinary policy

-CEE is responsible for monitoring the effectiveness of its quality control system in managing compliance with independence requirements.
-In addition to the confirmations described above, as part of this monitoring, we perform:

-- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of the PwC firm's adherence with the PwC network's standard relating to independence.

-The results of PwC Slovakia monitoring and testing are reported to the firm's management through the AQI process.

-CEE has disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.
+Independence monitoring and disciplinary policy PwC Indonesia is responsible for monitoring the effectiveness of its SoQM in managing compliance with independence requirements.
+In addition to the confirmations described above, as part of this monitoring, we perform: - Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of our firm's adherence with the PwC network's standard relating to independence.
+The results of PwC Indonesia's monitoring and testing are reported to the firm's management on a regular basis, with an overall summary reported on an annual basis.
+PwC Indonesia has an Accountability Framework and supporting disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.
 This would include discussion with the client's audit committee regarding the nature of a breach, an evaluation of the impact of the breach on the independence of the PwC firm and the engagement team and the need for actions or safeguards to maintain objectivity.
 Although most breaches are minor and attributable to an oversight, all breaches are taken seriously and investigated as appropriate.
-The investigations of any identified breaches of independence policies also serve to identify the need for improvements in PwC Slovakia systems and processes and for additional guidance and training.
+PwC Indonesia also follows supplemental local requirements relating to the reporting of breaches.
+The investigations of any identified breaches of independence policies also serve to identify the need for improvements in our systems and processes and for additional guidance and training.